enspyrco/crowdleague/.contributing/the-process.md

     3. Add all created issues to appropriate github projects

-- Add Links back and forth between the Task, Issue & Doc
+- Add links back and forth between the Task, Issue & Doc

 -   Folders for tests (use the code-name for the use-case)